seamplex/feenox/README.md

 PRINT T(1/2) log(1+1/2)/log(2)   # print numerical and analytical solutions
 ```

-We now expect a difference between the numerical and analytical solutions due the the discretization:

 ```terminal
 $ feenox thermal-1d-dirichlet-space-k.fee
 0.584959	0.584963
 $
 ```

 FeenoX has an **everything is an expression** design principle, meaning that any numerical input can be an algebraic expression (e.g. `T(1/2)` is the same as `T(0.5)`).
-If we want to have a temperature-dependent conductivity (which turns the problem non-linear) we can take advantage of the fact that $T(x)$ is available not only as an argument to `PRINT` but also for the definition of algebraic functions:
+If we want to have a temperature-dependent conductivity (which renders the problem non-linear) we can take advantage of the fact that $T(x)$ is available not only as an argument to `PRINT` but also for the definition of algebraic functions:

 ```feenox
 READ_MESH slab.msh